PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 }
 ```

 The initializer function takes in a Material and a position (Vector3) to place the chunk at.
-Then we instantiate a gameObject and add a meshFilter and meshRenderer to it, then set up the member variable references to the meshFilter and meshRenderer, and set the meshFilters mesh reference to our Mesh member variable.
+Then we instantiate a gameObject and add a meshFilter and meshRenderer to it, then set up the member variable references to the meshFilter and meshRenderer, and set the meshFilters mesh reference to our `m_mesh` member variable.

-Now we will create a function to schedule the chunks draw Job.
+Now we will create a function to schedule the Job for drawing the chunk's mesh.
+This uses the same Job created in last weeks lecture.

 ```cs
 public class JobWorldChunk